 When space is limited, or you have a storage device such as tape that is cheap, large, but also slow, the performance and space considerations are different.
 Rather than aiming for the fastest possible backup, you want to avoid storing an intermediate copy of the backup data on the database server.
 MySQL Enterprise Backup can produce a single-file backup and stream that file directly to the other server or device.
 Since the backup data is never saved to the local system, you avoid the space overhead on the database server.
 You also avoid the performance overhead of saving a set of backup files and then bundling them into an archive for transport to another server or storage device.
 For details, see Section 188.8.131.52, “Streaming the Backup Data to Another Device or Server”.

 When streaming backup data to tape, you typically do not compress the backup, because the CPU overhead on the database server to do the compression is more expensive than the additional storage space on the tape device.
 When streaming backup data to another server, you might compress on the original server or the destination server depending on which server has more spare CPU capacity and how much network traffic the compression could save.
 Or, you might leave the backup data uncompressed on the destination server so that it is ready to be restored on short notice.

 For disaster recovery, when speed to restore the data is critical, you might prefer to have critical backup data already prepared and uncompressed, so that the restore operation involves as few steps as possible.

 It is during a disaster recovery that speed is most critical.
 For

 backup performed with the mysqldump

 command might take about the same time as a

-backup with (at least for a small database), the MySQL Enterprise Backup
+(at least for a small database), the MySQL Enterprise Backup restore operation is

-rows and updating indexes that comes from replaying the SQL
+indexes that comes from replaying the SQL statements from

 To minimize any impact on server performance on Linux and Unix